anilkumbalam/tenet-content/articles/antennas-performance.md

 In practical monopole antennas, resonance is not determined by length alone.
 It is shaped by how current flows along the structure.

-Two key design elements are used to control this:
+Two design elements are used to control this:

 - Loading coils introduce inductance, which cancels the capacitive behaviour of a short antenna.
 This allows resonance to occur at lower frequencies without increasing physical length.